-For most of my life I considered avocados to be 100% savory by default.
+For most of my life I considered avocados to be 100% savory.
 Avocado in salads, on toast, guacamole and in green juices, sure..

 I have a pro food tester living with me.
 Well he isn’t a real pro, he’d wish he was!

-The healthy fats from avocado and coconut and antioxidants from the cacao make this a true clean eating dessert.
-Guilt-free, without refined sugar or any other unnecessary ingredients.
-Just nature at its best.
+The healthy fats from avocado and coconut and antioxidants from the cacao classify this as a super healthy dessert.

-This avocado chocolate mousse with coconut cream is very easy to make and can be stored for up to two days in a sealed container in the fridge.
+This vegan avocado chocolate mousse with coconut cream is very easy to make and can be stored for up to two days in a sealed container in the fridge.